We feel your (back) pain

 Achy back?
 We’ve all had one at least once.
 You may have lived with yours for so long that you’ve learned to ignore the pain.
-It always seems to be the same reasons too – you slept weird, sat at a computer for 9 hours or all that yard work from the weekend is finally catching up to you.
+It always seems to be the same reasons too – you slept in a weird position, sat at a computer for 9 hours or all that yard work from the weekend is finally catching up to you.
 But what if it isn’t all those things?

 What if your mattress is responsible for your bad back?

 If you have any back pain, injury or autoimmune disorder, a good night’s sleep is more powerful and longer lasting than the strongest muscle relaxants.
 But if your old and sagging mattress is standing between you and the best sleep possible, your back may the victim.
 Your muscles, ligaments, tendons and disks can only fully rest and relax when you’re sleeping.

 Choosing the best mattress for your bad back